 “We now have more visibility on campus, and the students just love the new amenities,” said Sharon Scalise, program coordinator.
 “We’re also attracting more visitors, as people can walk down from the Bookstore and view our displays.”

-The Fashion Merchandising and Design program provides courses to students interested in fashion illustration, textiles, clothing construction and fashion show production.
+The Fashion Studies program provides courses to students interested in fashion illustration, textiles, clothing construction and fashion show production.
 Degrees are offered in Fashion Design, Fashion Merchandising and Fashion Apparel Production, while students can earn one of four certificates.